grandady/electric-vehicle/README.md

 14. Vehicle Location: The location where the vehicle is currently situated.

-15.Electric Utility: The electric utility company that provides service to the vehicle's location.
+15.Electric-Utility: The electric utility company that provides service to the vehicle's location.

 16.2020 Census Tract: The census tract based on the 2020 census where the vehicle is registered.

 ### Exploratory Data Analysis (EDA)

 **1.Total Number of Electric Vehicles**
+objective: The objective of calculating the total number of electric vehicles (EVs) is to gain a comprehensive understanding of the market size, growth trends, policy impact, resource allocation needs, and to inform strategic business decisions.

 ````sql